 The Truth About Eating Disorders Among Minority Populations

-Recent events across the country, combined with effective advocacy efforts, have shed light on the fact that identity plays a large role in someone’s mental health – specifically if someone has a minority identity.
+Recent events, combined with advocacy efforts, shed light on the fact that identity plays a large role in mental health.
+Minority identity is especially important.
 Minority populations face harmful discrimination, which can be detrimental to their mental health, especially when it happens with frequent occurence.

 The reality is, increased stress levels, exposure to trauma, experiences of grief, and other negative emotions that are unfairly and unjustly part of the minority experience can manifest into eating disorders.
 The lack of resources that are available – including resources that are appropriate for minority populations’ use – act as a barrier for these communities to reach out for help.
 This, in turn, only exacerbates their mental health and can lead to worse outcomes for their eating disorders.